moorepants/learn-multibody-dynamics/sympy.rst

      -b_n
    \end{bmatrix}

-Finally, :math:`\bar{x}` is found with matrix inversion (if the matrix is invertible):
+:math:`\bar{x}`, the solution, is found with matrix inversion (if the matrix is invertible):

 .. math::

    \bar{x} = \mathbf{A}^{-1}\bar{b}

-Taking the inverse is not computationally efficient, so some form of `Gaussian elmination`_ should be used to solve the system.
+Taking the inverse is not computationally efficient and potentially numerically inaccurate, so some form of `Gaussian elmination`_ should be used to solve the system.

 .. _Gaussian elmination: https://en.wikipedia.org/wiki/Gaussian_elimination